Gilligan’s Island Transcript

 Oh.
 A live hand grenade.
 Stand back, ladies.
 Sometimes the shrapnel comes through my fingers when the grenade goes off.

-SKIPPERS HANDS
+SKIPPER'S HANDS

 grasp the grenade and it explodes!
 Dust shoots out between his fingers.